 Drums have the potential to fail and cause a spill.
 Corrosion may weaken the structural integrity and lead to leaks and/or spills, creating a potential threat to the environment.
 Internal pressure of the tank will be a concern when fuel is added or withdrawn hence the use of vents.
 Tanks will fail suddenly due to pressure differential.
-Due to single wall construction, tipping and punctures are also concerns.
+Due to single wall construction of drums, tipping and punctures are also concerns.

-- Step 1 55 Gallon and larger containers shall be kept on secondary containment pallet or in a secondary containment system. - NOTE: Secondary containment should be equal to the largest container in the containment system plus 10%. - NOTE: If secondary containers has a valve or plug, the valve or plug should be secured in a closed position. - NOTE: Drums shall be stored inside a building hazmat shed or under cover to prevent the collection of rain water in the containment system. - Step 2 Site personnel will conduct monthly inspections on all 55 gallon containers (inside and outside) using form EMD5058.
-See Appendix C. - Step 3 Maintain adequate spill materials at BSC area. - Step 4 Conduct inspections on open secondary containment after rainfall events to determine if the collected water has an oily sheen and document your findings (contact EMD at 502- 624-8187 for guidance). - Step 5 Clean the secondary containment as needed.
+- Step 1 55 Gallon and larger containers that are not double walled, shall be kept on secondary containment pallet or in a secondary containment system. - Step 2 Site personnel will conduct monthly inspections on all 55-gallon containers (inside and outside) using form EMD5058.
+See Appendix C. - Step 3 Maintain adequate spill materials at BSC area. - Step 4 Conduct inspections on open secondary containment after rainfall events to determine if the collected water has an oily sheen and document your findings using EMD SEC Log-13Feb2018 (contact EMD at 502-624-8187 for guidance). - Step 5 Clean the secondary containment as needed.